China's Alibaba files in U.S. for what may be biggest tech IPO

 AT LEAST 102 YEARS

-Alibaba, founded 15 years ago in a one-room apartment in Hangzhou and controlled by a 28-member partnership, boasts of building a company that will last "at least 102 years."
+Alibaba, founded 15 years ago in an apartment in Hangzhou and controlled by a 28-member partnership, boasts of building a company that will last "at least 102 years."

 After the IPO, Alibaba said, the partnership will have the exclusive right to nominate a simple majority of the members of its board of directors.